 What’s important about the Jewish Roots of Christianity?
 Everything.
 Because without the Jews and Judaism there would be no Christianity.
-And since Christianity started among the Jews, we must understand our Jewish Roots to understand our Bibles correctly.
-Without them we are liable to misunderstand much of what the Christian faith is about!
+And since Christianity started among the Jews, we must understand our Jewish Roots to understand the Bible correctly.
+Without them we are liable to misunderstand much of what the Christian faith is about.

 Why is it that Christians know so little about their Jewish Roots?
-I know it sounds crazy, but in the early years of the Christian faith, Gentile Christians rejected Jewish Christians, calling them heretics (after about the mid-2nd cent.
-AD).
-Why?
-Because they continued to live as Jews, just like Jesus, Peter, and Paul had done.
-Think about that for a minute: Gentile Christians rejected their Jewish brothers in the faith, the spiritual and physical descendants of the apostles, because they continued to live just as Jesus and the apostles had done.
+Beginning in the mid-2nd cent.
+AD, Gentile Christians began to reject Jewish Christians, calling them heretics.
+Why this change of heart?
+Because these Jewish Christians continued to live as Jews, just as Jesus, Peter, and Paul had done.
+Think about that for a minute: Gentile Christians began to reject their Jewish brothers and sisters in the faith, the spiritual and physical descendants of the apostles, because they continued to live in the same way that Jesus and the apostles had done.

 Why did they consider it wrong that they lived as Jews?
 In part it was a misunderstanding of the Bible's teachings about Jews and Gentiles in relation to the Law of Moses.
 But it was also because of anti-Semitic beliefs brought by Gentiles into the Church.

 These anti-Semitic beliefs and the actions that followed polarized Christians and Jews for centuries.
 Horrible persecutions and atrocities were done, mostly by Christians against Jews.
-The most horrible of all took place just a few years ago: the destruction of 6,000,000 Jews in Europe — the Holocaust.
+The most horrible of all took place in recent history: the destruction of 6,000,000 Jews in Europe — the Holocaust.
 These were not military casualties.
-They were ordinary men, women, and children sent to the gas chambers to be killed.
+They were civilians that were detained and killed, many of them in gas chambers.
 Who did this horrible thing?
 The Nazis.
 And who were the Nazis?
 Mostly Germans.
 Germany was one of the most Christian nations in the world: home of Martin Luther, the father of the Protestant Reformation.
-Why did a Christian nation do something so horrible?
-In part, because of what pastors and priests had been preaching in the churches: hatred of the Jews.
+Why would a Christian nation do something so horrible?
+In part, because of the hatred that pastors and priests had long been preaching against the Jews.

 Martin Luther himself wrote: